iccaka/MiwokApp/README.md

 # MiwokApp

-*A dictionary Android application that would be helpful to people that want to learn the Miwok language.*
+*A dictionary Android application written in Java, that would be helpful anyone that wants to learn the Miwok language.*

 ## Built With